Hertfordshire Students' Union Advice & Support team are delighted in offering you a service of the highest standard.

 Our Commitment to You

-- We aim to ensure that all students are fully aware of their rights and responsibilities, so they can make the most of their time at University.
+- We aim to ensure that all clients are fully aware of their rights and responsibilities, so they can make the most of their time at University.

-- We will provide accurate, up-to-date and relevant information to enable students to make informed decisions on issues affecting them.
+- We will provide accurate, up-to-date and relevant information to enable clients to make informed decisions on issues affecting them.

-- We will provide professional advice, support and signposting to assist students in resolving their problems.
+- We will provide professional advice, support and signposting to assist clients in resolving their problems.

 - We will monitor issues on which we can take positive initiatives to benefit students.